bhavadharani216/AI-Based-Stroke-Prediction-System/README.md

-# 🧠 AI-Based Stroke Prediction System
+# 🧠 Stroke Risk Prediction Using Random Forest

 This project predicts the risk of stroke using Machine Learning techniques.
 It uses a Random Forest model trained on real medical data and provides real-time predictions through a Streamlit web application.